 - c.
 All displays turn off momentarily. - d.
 Digital displays individually light in a scanning, or firefly, test pattern while the test is taking place. - e.
 A single, 1-second beep is produced and all displays again illuminate momentarily, indicating that the automatic power-on self-test is complete.
 The beep may sound before all the displays have lit in the scanning sequence. - f.
-The POWER ON indicator is lit.
-The BATTERY CHARGING indicator is also illuminated.
-The SpO2%, HEART/PULSE RATE, and AUXILIARY displays are blank.
-(If an SpO2 sensor or ECG leads and a cable were connected, "0" would be displayed in both the SpO2% and HEART/PULSE RATE displays.)
+The POWER ON indicator and the BATTERY CHARGING indicator are illuminated.
+The SpO2%, PULSE RATE, and AUXILIARY displays are blank.
+(If an SpO2 sensor cable and sensor were connected, "0" would be displayed in both the SpO2% and PULSE RATE displays.)
 This is referred to as the normal mode steady state. - g.
 Press and hold the NEW PATIENT/NEONATAL button (located on the rear panel) for 3 seconds until you hear three beeps, indicating that stored patient data is cleared.